keberwein/blscrapeR/README.md

 Basic Usage
 -----------

-For “quick and dirty” type of analysis, The package has some quick functions that will pull metrics from the API without series numbers.
+For “quick and dirty” type of analysis, the package has some quick functions that will pull metrics from the API without series numbers.
 These quick functions include unemployment, employment, and civilian labor force on a national level.

 ``` r
 # Grab the Unemployment Rate (U-3)